withastro/astro/.changeset/honest-ravens-double.md

 "astro": patch
 ---

-Fixes prerendering issue for libraries in node_modules when a folder with an underscore is in the path.
+Fixes a prerendering issue for libraries in `node_modules` when a folder with an underscore is in the path.